-Your tears are the amniotic fluid of a brand, new universe.
+Your tears are the amniotic fluid of a brand new universe.

 As you birth it, you will be reborn.
 As you create it, you will be created.
 As it suckles at your breast, you will be nourished.
 As you love it, so will we all be loved.

-Cry yourself alive; you are your own baptism.
+Reach into your throat and cry yourself alive; you are your own baptism.